matiasballester/minesweeper-api/README.md

 - Ability to 'flag' a cell with a question mark or red flag
   - "/addFlag" endpoint allows to the user to 'flag' a cell with a red flag
+  - "/addQuestionMark" endpoint allows to the user to add a question mark to a cell

 - Detect when game is over
   - "/playGame" endpoint takes care of game's logic, resulting in 3 possible states for a started game: